microsoft/NLU.DevOps/docs/Compare.md

 The generic utterances model includes an [`entityValue`](GenericUtterances.md#entityvalue) property, which is the semantic or canonical form of the entity.
 Often times, it's useful enough to know that the NLU model identifies a match for the entity text in the utterance, so we created a separate test case type that compares the expected entity value with the actual entity value, in cases where this property is expected.
 We assert that the actual entity value contains the JSON subtree specified in the expected entity value.

+## Generating JSON test metadata

+The compare command by default generates NUnit test output.
+You can also specify the [`--metadata`](#-m---metadata) flag to generate JSON output, which is currently used by the [`publishNLUResults`](NLUTestTask.md#publishnluresults) input for the [NLUTest](NLUTestTask.md) Azure DevOps task.
+If the option is used, the CLI command will write a `metadata.json` file containing a JSON array of confusion matrix results and a `statistics.json` file containing a JSON object with counts for confusion matrix results, including results sliced by intent and entity type.
+The files will be written to the folder provided in the [`--output`](#-o---output) option, or the current working directory if not provided.
+See the example output for [metadata.json](examples/metadata.json) and [statistics.json](examples/statistics.json) for more details about the schema.

 ## Detailed Usage

 ### `-e, --expected`